IBM/nzalchemy/README.md

 <!-- Not always needed, but a scope helps the user understand in a short sentance like below, why this repo exists -->
 ## Scope

-Netezza SQLAlchemy runs on top of pyodbc(over nzodbc) as a dialect to bridge Netezza Performance Server and SQLAlchemy applications.
+nzalchemy runs on top of pyodbc(over nzodbc) as a dialect to bridge Netezza Performance Server and SQLAlchemy applications.

 ## Prerequisites